Friday, July 16, 2010

 Roy Sellors

-The desire to construct a monument to commemorate Lord Selkirk in Winnipeg began in the early 1940s, perhaps coincide with his designation as a person of national historical significance in 1943.
+The desire to construct a monument to commemorate Lord Selkirk in Winnipeg began in the early 1940s, perhaps to coincide with his designation as a person of national historical significance in 1943.
 The war, however, put the fundraising campaign on hold for a decade.

-On August 17, 1953 city council approved an application from the Manitoba Historical Society and Historic Sites and Monuments Board of Canada to build the Selkirk monument at this site.
+On August 17, 1953, city council approved an application from the Manitoba Historical Society and Historic Sites and Monuments Board of Canada to build the Selkirk monument at this site.

 Selkirk Monument